humbertodiazp/humbertodiazp/README.md

 - 👋 Hi, I’m Humberto Diaz
-- 👀 I’m interested in web development, machine learning, and AI .
+- 👀 I’m interested in Ruby on the Rails, machine learning, and AI.
--    Ruby on the Rails developer
 - 💞️ I’m looking to start contributing to more open source Rails projects
 - 📫 Message me here if you want to chat.
 <!---